cornell-ece6745/ece6745-docs/docs/ece6745-tut09-xcel-rtl.md

 our microbenchmark.
 We will run both the microbenchmark test and eval on both FL and RTL TinyRV2 processor models.

 ### 2.1.
-TinyRV2 Microbenchmark Test
+TinyRV2 VVADD Test

-Let's go ahead and take a look at the microbenchmark provided for the vvadd microbenchmark.
+Let's go ahead and take a look at the microbenchmark test provided for the vvadd microbenchmark.

 ```bash
 % cd $TOPDIR/app/ubmark